-I'm back from Amsterdam all in one piece!
-Although considering I almost didn't get there and back due to the snow I'm gonna consider myself a lucky girl - my friend didn't get back until 5 in the morning!
+I’m back and all in one piece!
+Although considering I almost didn’t get there and back due to the snow I’m gonna consider myself a lucky girl – my friend didn’t get back until 5 in the morning!

 So there we are, my daytime contour pairing, though I would accept all recommendations for more contour powders!
 It’s the bane of my life I missed out on the taupe/grey Chanel powder!

 MAC Harmony retails for 17.50 and can be found here, and Real Techniques brushes can be found online, but I like to purchase mine from Boots where the Blush brush retails for 9.99.